When Can Babies Eat Cheerios, Puffs, & Other Foods Safely - Answered! - Your Kid's Table

 When Can Babies Eat Banana?

-Once babies are eating watermelon well, they can often handle banana.
-Just keep a lookout that the pieces aren’t too big or that they aren’t showing too much food into their mouth at once because banana can clump together.
+Once babies are eating watermelon well, they can often handle banana as a general rule.
+Just keep a lookout that the pieces aren’t too big for baby’s mouth or that they aren’t showing too much food into their mouth at once because banana can clump together.

-Bananas are often thought of as a good choice for a first finger food because it’s soft and babies can chew it easily, but sometimes it’s too mushy for them to understand how to chew it.
+Bananas are often thought of as a good choice for a first finger food because it’s soft and babies can chew it easily, but sometimes it’s too mushy they can lose track of it and not chew it well.
 That’s another reason I like starting out with crunchy foods that melt first.

 When Can Babies Eat Cheese?